dhleehecon/dhleehecon.github.io/_pages/research.md

 * **Lee, D.**, Basu, A. Deploying differential distance as an instrumental variable: Alternative forms, estimators, and specifications. *R&R at Health Economics*

-* **Lee, D.**, Basu, A., Karaca-Mandic, P. Competition in inpatient psychiatric care markets: Implications for costs and the quality of care.

-* **Lee, D.**, Li, J. Financial determinants and consequences of intergenerational caregiving among US households.

 Publications
 ------